64kbytes/flask-react-spotify/README.md

 # spotysearch

+Used a Yeoman flask-react generator. https://github.com/derekpeterson/generator-react-flask

+Clone this repo and then:

+$ pip install -r requirements.txt
+$ npm install
+$ npm run app

-Used a Yeoman flask-react generator. https://github.com/derekpeterson/generator-react-flask Below you have instructions on how the skeleton project has been set up.
+Below you have instructions on how the skeleton project has been set up.

 ## Up and running